 I peered around into the big and empty adjoining room’s uneven formaica floor.
 On the wall was a notice in Hebrew and Arabic.
 “Shmor al-ha-Sheket”, read the Hebrew — literally, “Preserve the Quiet”; quite respectful, and even a political plea.
 A corridor led to two cell-like waiting rooms where the peach walls were covered in Arabic graffiti, punctuated here and there with drawings of AK-47 rifles and illustrated with a crude map of what the artist would call Palestine.
 A built-in bench ran around each room’s walls.
 One had a toilet behind a wall; there was no need though it seems for an accompanying handbasin.

-Earlier, back in Tel Aviv one evening, I was sitting in the local park watching the dogs cavort and talking with my mercurial and charismatic artist friend Barak about my upcoming 3-week reserve duty call-up — miluim, as it’s called, literally “fulfillments” — which I definitely did not want to fulfill.
+Earlier, back in Tel Aviv one evening, I was at the local park watching the dogs cavort and talking with my mercurial and charismatic artist friend Barak about my upcoming 3-week reserve duty call-up — miluim, as it’s called, literally “fulfillments” — which I definitely did not want to fulfill.
 Like me, Barak had served in the army for three long years but had since gotten himself declared unfit for ongoing reserve duty.
 “It may have been the right thing in previous generations to be a part of the army,” he told me in his clipped, excited English.
 “But now the army is a corrupt occupying force.
 It does not care about you.
 It is your enemy, a blind evil enemy.”
 I wasn’t sure if evil was quite the term.
 “You can defeat it, but you must be cunning, even artful.”

 That I knew.
 I also knew that my need to hear it from someone else pointed to a lack of resolve.
 There are many ways to get out of the army.
 I know people who have threatened suicide, others who have paid a private psychologist to diagnose them as emotionally unfit to serve.
 Marianne, my beautiful half-German, half-Indian Israeli friend who had very much enjoyed her own 2-year army service, reminded me that I was a Scotsman, that I should stand up to them and simply not do it.
 What about freedom?
 Didn’t I remember the movie Braveheart?